-This reduced risk for sudden cardiac death and cardiovascular disease among regular sauna users was also shown to increase the more often a subject used the sauna and for how long.
+This reduced risk for sudden cardiac death and cardiovascular disease among regular sauna users was also shown to increase the more often a subject used the sauna.

 The activation of heat shock proteins during sauna use also prevent muscle atrophy.
 In a nutshell, sauna use can help your muscles grow faster and repair more efficiently.

 The studies mention how there isn’t any downside to using the sauna more frequently.
 One note is to ensure you hydrate adequate after any sauna session.
-Joe loves that he gets an incredible cardiovascular exercise experience when using a session without having to be mobile (the lazy but smart way of losing weight haha!).
-This is due to your heart rate increasing from the heat and positive stress.
-Using a sauna literally mimics moderate physical activity even when you are sedentary!
+Joe loves that he gets an incredible cardiovascular exercise experience when using a sauna without having to be mobile.
+This is due to your heart rate increasing from the heat, as well as positive stress.
+As discussed, using a sauna mimics moderate physical activity even when you are sedentary!

 Joe comments that one of the unique aspects of using a sauna that he experiences is that his muscles feel better and 'looser' and he doesn't experience as much soreness following a workout.
 Joe comments: "when I perform a hard workout and then get in a sauna after I feel like my recovery is more rapid".

-Joe also comments on several other important benefits with using a sauna, including reducing inflammation to a high degree, produces heat shock proteins, and he also comments on the sauna study from Norway where the men experienced a 40% decrease in heart attack, stroke, cancer, etc - he says using a sauna is a 'game changer' and 'phenomenal for your immune system'!
+Joe also comments on several other important benefits with using a sauna, including greatly reducing inflammation and production of heat shock proteins.
+He also comments on a study from Norway where participants experienced a 40% decrease in life-threatening disease, including heart attack, stroke and cancer.
+He summarizes this by saying that sauna use is a "game changer" and "phenomenal for your immune system"!

 At Home Saunas

-Joe Rogan has a sauna at his home.
+As of 2023, Joe Rogan has a sauna at his home and at his podcast studio.
+He uses both traditional saunas and infrared saunas depending on the benefits that he's look for that day.
 He’s a rich man; why wouldn’t he?
-Actually, At Home Saunas aren’t as expensive as you might think.
-Sure; buying a custom made sauna, built in your backyard may run you as much as a guest house.
+Actually, at-home saunas aren’t as expensive as you might think.
+Sure, buying a custom made sauna, built in your backyard may run you as much as a guest house.
 But you don’t have to buy a custom sauna to start experiencing the benefits.
 Buying a prefabricated sauna or sauna kit with free shipping, white glove installation, easy financing and a lifetime warranty is a fast and affordable way to get a premium high quality sauna in your home and start experiencing the benefits of sauna use today.

 If you don't have the money or space to afford an actual sauna, infrared sauna blankets are a great alternative.
 The infrared blankets provide many of the same benefits of actual saunas but are far more affordable and portable!

-Look through our selection of high-quality Jacuzzi Full Infrared Saunas today and start experiencing the benefits of a home sauna!
+Look through our selection of leading in-home infrared and traditional saunas today and start experiencing the benefits of a home sauna!